OhACD/Turtly-Extension/README.md

           upcoming features
         - Early repository setup

+        (v0.0.2)
+        - Cleaner Project structure
+        - Added the Idle Spirte for the turtle (Animations are still WIP)
+        - turtle sprite now appear at the end of the paragraph (WIP)

     TODO:
         (v0.0.2)
-        - Cleaner Project structure
-        - Implement the sprites for the turtle
+        - Implement the sprites for the turtle (idle (Main layer done), dig down (WIP) and dig up (WIP))
         - Add the icons for the extension
         - Implement the popup, idle and dig down animations
         - Early setup of the highlight system

+        (v0.0.3)
+        - The turtle highlight passages as it's reading (Highlights are faint)
+        - Implement the highlight locking after the user clicks the turtle (Highlights become more apparent)
+        - Make the highlights persistant through reloads
+        - Clean up and Polishing